hindutva/hindutva.github.io/main/self-cultivation/ritual/unusual.md

     - Famously carried around by kapAlika-s and such.

 ## Posession and wildly altered behavior
-- Avesha has a deep history in hindu thought \[[IF16](../../http://indiafacts.org/brief-study-possession-hinduism-ii-spiritual-context/)\], and is an important part of many rituals (see [mantra page](../../self-cultivation/mantra-yantra/)).
+- Avesha has a deep history in hindu thought \[[IF16](../../http://indiafacts.org/brief-study-possession-hinduism-ii-spiritual-context/)\], and is an important part of many rituals (see [V's mantra page](https://vvasuki.github.io/saMskAra/kalpa/general/ArAdhanam/mantra-yantra/)).
     - "It is also important to note, and this is another vital differentiation between casual pop-ideas of possession and that which comes to us from śāstras, is that the act can be initiated either by the possessor or the possessed." \[[IF16](http://indiafacts.org/brief-study-possession-hinduism-ii-spiritual-context/)\]
     - "while true āvesa is full-fledged entering of a deity or force into another individual, thus altering his individuality completely, bhāvāvesa is a more specific experience, where the self-identity of the subject is not necessarily threatened." \[[IF16](http://indiafacts.org/brief-study-possession-hinduism-ii-spiritual-context/)\]
 - Christian version [FB16](https://archive.org/stream/apastamba/EkagniKandam#page/n13/mode/2up).